List of rebellions in China: Boxer Rebellion

-The Boxer Rebellion (義和團之亂 (义和团之乱)) or Uprising (義和團匪亂 (义和团起义, Yìhétuán Qǐyì); November 1899 –September 7, 1901) was a revolt against European commercial, political, religious, and technological influence in China.
+The Boxer Rebellion (Yìhétuánzhī Luàn) or Uprising (義和團匪亂 (义和团起义, Yìhétuán Qǐyì); November 1899 –September 7, 1901) was a revolt against European commercial, political, religious, and technological influence in China.
 By August 1900, over 230 foreigners, thousands of Chinese Christians, an unknown number of rebels and sympathizers and other Chinese were killed in the revolt and its suppression.

 In 1840, the First Opium War broke out, and China was defeated by Britain.
 In view of the weakness of the Qing government, Britain and other nations such as France, Russia and Japan started to exert influence over China.
 Due to their inferior army and navy, the Qing dynasty was forced to sign many agreements which became known as the Unequal Treaties.
-These include the Treaty of Nanking (1842), the Treaty of Aigun (1858), the Treaty of Tientsin (1858), the Convention of Peking (1860), the Treaty of Shimonoseki (1895), and the Second Convention of Peking (1898).
+These include the Convention of Chuenpi (1841), Treaty of Nanking (1842), the Treaty of Aigun (1858), the Treaty of Tientsin (1858), the Convention of Peking (1860), the Treaty of Shimonoseki (1895), and the Second Convention of Peking (1898).

 Such treaties were regarded as grossly unfair by many Chinese, whose prestige was sorely damaged by the treaties, as foreigners were perceived to receive special treatment compared to Chinese.
 Rumours circulated of foreigners committing crimes as a result of agreements between foreign and the Chinese governments over how foreigners in China should be prosecuted.
 In Guizhou, local officials were reportedly shocked to see a cardinal using a sedan chair decorated in the same manner as one reserved for the governor.
 The Catholic Church's prohibition on some Chinese rituals and traditions was another issue of contention.
 Thus in the late 19th century such feelings increasingly resulted in civil disobedience and violence towards both foreigners and Chinese Christians.

 The rebellion was initiated by a society known as the Boxers (Chinese: Righteous Harmony Society), a group which initially opposed—but later reconciled itself to—the Qing dynasty.
 The Boxer Rebellion was concentrated in northern China where the European powers had begun to demand territorial, rail and mining concessions.
 Germany responded to the killing of two missionaries in Shandong province in November 1897 by seizing the port of Qingdao.
 A month later a Russian naval squadron took possession of Lushun, in southern Liaoning.
 Britain and France followed, taking possession of Weihai and Zhanjiang respectively.